rin4th/CheatSheet-CySec/PortSwigger/OAuth/Concept.md

 2. The user is prompted to log in to the OAuth service and explicitly give their consent for the requested access.
 3. The client application receives a unique access token that proves they have permission from the user to access the requested data.
 Exactly how this happen varies significantly depending on the grant type.
 4. The client application uses this access token to make API calls fetching the relevant data from the resource server.

+Recon OAuth:
+1. Try to request to server provider -`/.well-known/oauth-authorization-server` or `/.well-known/openid-configuration`, these will return a JSON configuration file containing key information, such as details of additional features that may be supported.
+2.